 The requirements in this draft chapter take a different approach compared to the IRMA Mining Standard.
 This chapter is longer than the one in the Mining Standard because it more clearly outlines expectations, whereas the Mining Standard relies on companies demonstrating conformance with the United Nations' (UN) APELL for Mining guidance.
 It has become clear that there is a need for more specific steps to ensure that companies understand what is best practice in emergency preparedness and response.
 The chapter aligns with the requirements in IRMA's draft Standard for Responsible Mineral Processing (which is currently going through public consultation).
-Italians the standard for Responsible Mineral Processing (which is currently going through public consultation).
+106

-The requirements below draw from the UN's generic work on Awareness and Preparedness for Emergencies at Local Level (APELL), , as well as the UN's specific guidance for the mining industry, information from the International Labor Organization, the Prospectors and Developers Association of Canada, and other sources.
+The requirements below draw from the UN's generic work on Awareness and Preparedness for Emergencies at Local Level (APELL), 107, as well as the UN's specific guidance for the mining industry, information from the International Labor Organization, 108 the Prospectors and Developers Association of Canada, 109 and other sources.

-We have also added in emergency preparedness and response elements related to tailings facilities in some requirements, so that companies can ensure they are aligned with the Global Industry Standard for Tailings Management (see more in the Note to Reviewers on Chapter 4.1).
+We have also added in emergency preparedness and response elements related to tailings facilities in some requirements, so that companies can ensure they are aligned with the Global Industry Standard for Tailings Management110 (see more in the Note to Reviewers on Chapter 4.1).